McConnell, Republicans say Biden administration embrace of 1619 Project needs to stop: 'Divisive nonsense'

 TRUMP REBUTS NY TIMES '1619 PROJECT' WITH '1776 REPORT' URGING SCHOOLS TO REJECT 'IDEOLOGICAL POISON

 The Education Department published the new proposal on April 19 for federal grant guidelines designed to promote more "culturally responsive teaching and learning" at K-12 schools.
-As a positive example, the Department of Education cites the "landmark" 1619 Project, the resources of the Smithsonian's National Museum of African American History and "anti-racist practices" modeled by scholar Ibram X. Kendi.
+As positive examples, the Department of Education cites the "landmark" 1619 Project, the resources of the Smithsonian's National Museum of African American History and "anti-racist practices" modeled by scholar Ibram X. Kendi.

 The 1619 Project was a Pulitzer Prize-winning New York Times Magazine enterprise that examined the long-term consequences of slavery in America.
 It was released in 2019 to coincide with the 400th anniversary of the first arrival of enslaved Africans in colonial Virginia in 1619.
 Certain historians have raised concerns with some of the claims, namely that slavery was a primary reason that colonists fought the American Revolution.